Shell Sort

 mypy

-As experienced programmers say, “static typing is not needed when you have a team of professionals”, someday we will all become professionals, we will write code in complete unity and understanding with machines, but for now you can use similar utilities and languages with static typing.
+As experienced programmers say, “static typing is not needed when you have a team of professionals”, someday we will all become professionals, we will write code in complete unity and understanding with machines, but for now you can use such utilities and languages with static typing.

 Links